MideTechnology/endaq-python/docs/index.rst

 ``endaq``: the Python library for enDAQ sensors
 ===============================================
-The ``endaq`` package is a comprehensive, user-centric Python API for working with enDAQ™ data and devices.
+The ``endaq`` package is a comprehensive, user-centric Python API for working with data recorded by enDAQ™ devices.

 .. toctree::
    :maxdepth: 2